 Pre-treat stains immediately.
 We suggest carrying Powerizer in the powder form, so you have it when you need it.
 Stash it in your vehicle glove compartment, carry-on bag when traveling, at your desk or workplace.
 You never know when a spill will happen and how long it will be before you can make it home.
 One (1) scoop dissolved in a 16 oz. bottle of water will make a concentrated solution to pre-treat a stain.
 Never allow the stain to dry and set in.
 If it does, it will extend the time it takes to remove it from the fibers.
 Powerizer has stain-lifting ingredients that remain active for eight (8) hours.
 If you pre-treat a stain and it does not dissolve after the wash, do not dry the garment, instead, pre-treat it again this time consider making a paste and apply it directly onto the stain.
 Grease, Grass, and Mustard may take a few times.
 After each try, gently scrub and absorb the stain with a split fiber microfiber cloth.

 Do your research about hard water; it is a big deal.
-We wrote a blog about how hard water shows up and shows out in your home.
+We wrote a blog on how to remove hard water stains in your home.
 Washing in hard water requires more detergent.
 Instead of one (1) scoop per load regardless of the soil level, we advise using two (2) scoops instead.
 Clean your machine often to remove soap scum buildup.
 Soap scum occurs as your detergent reacts with the minerals found in the water.
 You will notice a white a greyish residue may linger on our colored garments the first few times you wash with Powerizer.
 It is more than likely a result of the hard water softener in the detergent working to remove build up in the washer.
 The detergent effectively removes stains, neutralizes odors, softens your fabrics, which eliminates the need for fabric and hard water softeners.

 Use the correct dosage.
 Powerizer can be used to wash delicate fabrics as well as remove tough grease and clean heavily soiled garments.
 However, the dirt or stain is what is going to determine how concentrated the mixture needs to be.
 To launder a regular load of clothes, use one (1) scoop.
 Use two (2) scoops for a heavier soiled or more massive load of laundry or when washing in a hard water environment.
 When your targeting a tough stain, like grass or grease, mix a paste and apply it directly to the stain.
 When washing silks, dissolve ¼ scoop in a gallon of cold water.
 Make sure the detergent is dissolved COMPLETELY before placing the garment inside the soak.
 Also, add a dye set mixture to the wash to prevent dye cast-off.